Abe-54/Abe-54/README.md

 </h1>

 <p align='center'>
-  A mobile and game developer from New Jersey.
+  A software engineer from New Jersey.
 </p>

 <p align='center'>